 The dirt on the furnace burners prevents them from igniting, resulting in a buildup of gas.
 When this happens, you will hear a huge bang when the gas finally ignites.

 This noise should never get ignored since minor explosions might cause the heat exchanger to shatter (which will be expensive to repair).
-Moreover, you can avoid this problem by performing routine furnace repairs before the heating season begins.
+Moreover, you can avoid this problem by performing routine heating repair in Yuma, AZ before the heating season begins.

 Also, for residents with metal ducts, this is a typical noise.
 As the blower turns on and off, the ducts expand and shrink.
 Undersized ducts, closed vents, fragile ducts, or a dirty filter could all be; to blame.
 In addition, your machine may get hampered by clogged air filters.